 To see the award-winning Umpqua Community College newspaper, produced by students in J215, please visit mainstreamonline.org – you can also like our Facebook page Umpqua Community College Mainstream newspaper.
 If you’re interested in placing an ad, please contact Melinda Benton.

-Right: Watch a featured video produced by Mainstream students entitled, 'Exploring the North Bank Habitat'
+Right: Watch a featured video produced by Mainstream students that was created to convey the idea of 'Discovering UCC'.

 The AAOT guide in the UCC Catalog helps you plan the general education foundation you’ll need in order to transfer.
 Work with both a UCC counselor in the Advising and Career Center as well as a counselor from the university you plan to transfer to as all Oregon universities are somewhat unique in their requirements.